Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 A Brief History of the Marques

-There were two Atlantic marques built in Germany in the 1920s, possibly concurrently.
+There were two Atlantic marques built in Germany in the 1920s, for a time concurrently.
 There was also the Atlantis.

 1923-1924 Fahrzeugfabrik Atlantic, Stapelage Meyer & Sons, Brackwede

-Theodor Meyer Stapelage and his sons founded in late 1923 in Brackwede Atlantic and the vehicle factory set forth light motorcycles fitted with four-stroke engines.
-Records indicate some 200 models were built with 1.5 hp engines and the 250 with 2.5hp engines.
+Theodor Meyer Stapelage and his sons founded Fahrzeugfabrik Atlantic in late 1923 in Brackwede and the vehicle factory produced light motorcycles fitted with four-stroke engines.
+Records indicate some 200 machines were built with 1.5 hp and 2.5hp engines.
 All models had belt drive.
 In November 1924 the firm became insolvent.